Philip Johnston (code talker): The Navajo code talkers project

 After the USMC officially instituted the "talker" program, Johnston asked the USMC for a special dispensation to serve in the Navajo Code Talking Program as a Staff Sergeant.
 His request was granted on September 22, 1942, and he served as a school administrator for the "confidential" program.
 By October 26, 1942, Staff Sergeant Philip Johnston USMCR and Corporal John A. Benally USMC, one of the three stateside code talkers, were sent out to recruit more Navajos to join the program.
 From late October through November 1942, they recruited Navajos throughout the western portion of the reservation, until they were recalled back to Camp Elliot.
 On December 7, 1942, the Navajo Communication School at Camp Elliot began formal lessons under Johnston's supervision.
 Navajo recruits trickled in and went through standard Marine Corps boot camp, whereupon after graduation they were sent to Camp Elliot.
 The next all-Navajo platoon to go through boot camp was Platoon 297 in March 1943 at MCRD, SD.

 Johnston may have proposed the idea of using the Navajo language to encrypt USMC tactical communications, but he was not yet on active duty with the USMC to be present during its creation by the first 29 + 3 Navajos who created the vocabulary with guidance by a USMC cryptographic officer.

 Later years

-Philip Johnston died on September 11, 1978, at the VA Hospital in San Diego, California.
-He is buried at Glendale, California.
+Philip Johnston died on September 11, 1978, just 3 days shy of his 86th birthday, at the VA Hospital in San Diego, California.
+He is buried in Glendale, California.